-- 11.1 The following motions and amendments may be moved without notice: - (a) to appoint a Chair of the meeting at which the motion is moved; - (b) in relation to the accuracy of the Minutes; - (c) to change the order of business in the Agenda; - (d) to refer something to an appropriate body or individual; - to appoint a Committee or Councillor arising from an item on the summons for the meeting; - (f) to receive reports and recommendations of Committees or officers and to make any decisions necessarily arising; - (g) to withdraw a motion; - (h) to amend a motion;
+- 11.1 The following motions and amendments may be moved without notice: - (a) to appoint a Chairman of the meeting at which the motion is moved; - (b) in relation to the accuracy of the Minutes; - (c) to change the order of business in the Agenda; - (d) to refer something to an appropriate body or individual; - (e) to appoint a Committee or Councillor arising from an item on the summons for the meeting; - (f) to receive reports and recommendations of Committees or officers and to make any decisions necessarily arising; - (g) to withdraw a motion; - (h) to amend a motion; - (i) to proceed to the next business; - (j) that the question be now put; - (k) to adjourn a debate; - (I) to adjourn a meeting; - (m) to suspend a particular Procedure Rule; - (n) to exclude the public in accordance with the Access to Information Procedure Rules;

-- (i) to proceed to the next business; - (j) that the question be now put; - (k) to adjourn a debate; - (I) to adjourn a meeting; - (m) to suspend a particular Procedure Rule; - to exclude the public in accordance with the Access to Information Procedure Rules; - (o) not to hear a Councillor further or to require a Councillor to leave the meeting; under rules 21 (21.4 & 21.5). - (p) to give the consent of the Council where its consent is required by this Constitution.
+- (o) not to hear a Councillor further or to require a Councillor to leave the meeting; (rules 22.2 and 22.3) and - (p) to give the consent of the Council where its consent is required by this Constitution.

-12. Rules of Debate
+12. Rules Of Debate